 Thursday, March 1, 2018

 JACKSON With two deadly officer-involved shootings in the first two months of 2018, public scrutiny has grown over the Jackson Police Department's use-of-force policy and its decision to withhold officers' names until they complete an internal investigation, a criminal investigation and a Hinds County grand jury returns an indictment—a process that can take at least a year.
 This Mississippi Burueau of Investigations now handles these cases as well.

-In the meantime, individual officers who shot civilians are not held accountable to the public despite citizens' tax-dollars funding salaries for them on paid leave following these incidents.
+In the meantime, individual officers who shoot civilians are not held accountable to the public despite citizens' tax-dollars funding salaries for them on paid leave following these incidents.
 The lack of transparency has also translated into varying reports on the sheer number of times JPD officers have shot at civilians.

 This post will be updated regularly to reflect any newly found information, including the names of officers involved, should they become available.